coniferousdyer/Stats-Portal/README.md

 ### III.
 Compare Users

-The Stats Portal lets you view the statistics of any two users in the organization side-by-side to compare them.
+The Stats Portal lets you view the statistics of any number of users in the organization side-by-side to compare them.
+2 or more users can be compared at the same time.

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/fire.png"><br>